Mammo-Clustering: A Multi-views Tri-level Information Fusion Context Clustering Framework for Localization and Classification in Mammography: Method

 \section{Method}

-Our research aims to develop a rapid and reliable breast cancer early screening system to alleviate the burden on medical professionals and provide screening opportunities for women’s health in underdeveloped regions.
+Our research aims to design a rapid and reliable system for early breast cancer screening, with the dual objectives of reducing the workload on medical professionals and expanding access to screening opportunities for women in underdeveloped regions.

-In this section, we describe the weakly supervised multi-instance multi-view network architecture we propose.
-In the first subsection, we formulate the steps involved in early breast cancer screening through mammography.
-In the second subsection, we provide a detailed description of the framework we propose.
-In the third subsection, we provide a detailed introduction and evaluation of the dataset used.
-In the four subsection, we introduce the evaluation metrics used to assess the effectiveness of early breast cancer screening.
+This section details the architecture of our proposed weakly supervised multi-view network.
+In Subsection 1, we summarize the overall workflow of our method for early breast cancer screening in mammography.
+Subsection 2 provides a comprehensive explanation of the key components of our framework, highlighting their individual contributions to the system's efficacy.
+Finally, in Subsection 3, we introduce the loss functions utilized during training, elaborating on their roles in optimizing the network's performance and ensuring robust learning.